 - In babies, this problem is probably overtiredness and you need to bump bedtime EARLIER.
 Nicole experienced this:

 “Even after sleep training, my son would get over-tired and over-stimulated and cry and cry at bedtime some nights “for no reason”.
-He was fed, dry, etc. and was just T-I-R-E-D!
+He was fed, dry, etc., and was just T-I-R-E-D!
 It was very very frustrating.
-We couldn’t really soothe him all the way to sleep every time (though we’d go down that road, too) because that led to our 3 hour rocking marathons every. single. time. or worse, waking every so many hours for re-rocking / re-soothing.
-We were still basically at the best place we could be at the present time.
+We couldn’t really soothe him all the way to sleep every time (though we’d gone down that road, too) because that led to our 3 hour rocking marathons every. single. time. or worse, waking every so many hours for re-rocking / re-soothing.
 We tried with everything we had to keep bedtime early enough.
 Even now, he will get cranky when he’s tired, but insists “I’m not tired!” and then promptly falls asleep 5 minutes later, literally.”

 Now remember, there are many times you might have setbacks, and while these might feel like sleep training failures, they aren’t.
 Sleep training “speed bumps” are normal and happen to everyone.
 But in general, if things haven’t improved in 2-3 weeks of sleep training, regardless of the method you use (closer to 2 for crying methods and 3-4 for no-cry), you might need to do one of the following:

 - Re-evaluate your chosen sleep training method.
 It’s possible that you need to take a different approach.

 - Think about the timing.
 Did you start sleep training during a good sleep training window, or did you start at a less-than-ideal time?